stefansundin/github-release-party/README.md

 puts deploys.map { |r| "GIT_COMMITTER_DATE='#{r["created_at"]}' git tag heroku/v#{r["version"]} " + r["description"][/[0-9a-f]{7}/] }.join("\n")
 ```

-When you have created all the tags, run `rake retag` to add the tag message and create the releases.
+When you have created all the tags, run `rake deploy:retag` to add the tag message and create the releases.